wiedem/dvesecurity-apple/Source/DVESecurity.docc/Keychain/Keychain-InternetPassword.md

 Internet passwords are uniquely identified by the access group they blong to and a combination of their `account`, `security domain`, `server`, `protocol`, `authentication type`, `port` and `path` attributes.
 All attributes except the `account` attribute are optional.

-- Note: Due to an issue / limitation in iOS 12, the synchronous query methods are only available for iOS 13 and later.
-With iOS 12 a synchronous query on the main thread leads to a deadlock when the keychain services try to display a UI due to an access control restriction.

 ## Topics

 ### Retrieve Passwords